 Running marketing campaigns?
 Google Analytics has the ability to track them too.
 Create a trackable URL using Google’s Campaign URL builder, and GA will automatically recognize and tag the relevant campaigns.
 This takes a while to populate, so exercise patience and let Google Analytics do its job.

 Moreover, keep tabs on ecommerce tracking under the “Conversions” tab in Google Analytics.
 You can use this feature to learn more about what people buy on your storefront.
 You can also see the number of sessions and the number of days it takes them to purchase.
-Information about tax, quantity and revenue is also provided.
 All this insight can help you create offers that better meet customer expectations.